miladev95/android_update_checker/README.md

 A lightweight Android library that checks a remote JSON endpoint for the latest app version and shows an update dialog when a newer version is available.

-This repository contains a demonstration app plus the update-checker implementation and a comprehensive test suite.

 ## Features

 - Fetch version info from a JSON URL